 ABOUT THE FESTIVAL

-The Social Justice Film Festival returns in 2015 with a special weekend in partnership with Columbia Legal Services to explore all aspects of human rights, equality, ecology, and justice.
+The Social Justice Film Festival returns in 2015 with a special weekend in partnership with Columbia Legal Services to explore all aspects food justice.

 Based in Seattle, Washington, a city known for progressive politics, technical innovation and stunning natural surroundings, the festival will bring together filmmakers from around the world to encourage interaction and engagement through film and events.

-The festival will include programming and speakers that bring attention to ongoing concerns in the world, and celebrate the stories of groups and people who are working for a better future.
+The festival will include programming and speakers that bring attention to food justice concerns in the world, and celebrate the stories of groups and people who are working for a better future.
 We will exhibit shorts and feature-length documentaries and narrative films from the U.S. and around the world.

-Featured speakers for the 2013 program included activist and author of "Dead Man Walking" Sister Helen Prejean, and activist and actor Mr. Danny Glover, journalist Will Potter, and Jose Antonio Vargas, founder of Define American.
+Featured speakers for past programs have included author of "Dead Man Walking" Sister Helen Prejean, activist and actor Mr. Danny Glover, journalist Will Potter, and Jose Antonio Vargas, founder of Define American.